Distributed Learning with Dependent Samples: Main Results

 \subsection{Optimal learning rates for KRR}

+To study the learning performance of DKRR, we should provide a baseline for analysis, where optimal learning rates of KRR are required.
 KRR is one of the most popular learning algorithms in learning theory \cite{Cucker2007,Steinwart2008}.
-Its optimal learning rates for i.i.d. samples were established in \cite{Caponnetto2007,SteinwartHS,Chang2017,Lin2017} by using the integral operator approach.
-Based on Bernstein-type concentration inequalities \cite{Yu1994,Modha1996}, generalization error bounds for non-i.i.d. sequences have also been derived in \cite{Xu2008,Steinwart2009,Hang2014} under some mixing conditions.
-However, there is a dilemma in the existing literature that the dependence of samples always degenerates the learning performance of KRR, no matter which mixing condition is imposed.
-An extreme case is that even for geometrical $\alpha$-mixing sequences satisfying (\ref{def-Galpha}) with very large $\gamma_0$ \cite{Xu2008}, there is a gap between i.i.d. samples and non-i.i.d. sequences.
+Based on Bernstein-type concentration inequalities \cite{Yu1994,Modha1996}, generalization error bounds for non-i.i.d. sequences have been derived in \cite{Xu2008,Steinwart2009,Hang2014} under some mixing conditions.
+However, compared with the results in \cite{Caponnetto2007,SteinwartHS,Chang2017,Lin2017,Fang2019} for i.i.d. samples, there is a dilemma in the existing literature that the dependence of samples always degenerates the learning performance of KRR, no matter which mixing condition is imposed.
+An extreme case is that even for geometrical $\alpha$-mixing sequences satisfying (\ref{def-Galpha}) with very large $\gamma_0$ \cite{Xu2008}, there is still a gap between learning rates for i.i.d. samples and non-i.i.d. sequences.

-In this section, we borrow the integral operator approach from \cite{Lin2017,Guo2017} and a Banach-valued covariance inequality from \cite{Dehling1982}, and then succeed in providing a sufficient condition of the $\alpha$-mixing coefficient to guarantee the optimal learning rates of KRR.
+Our first purpose in this section is to fill the aforementioned gap by presenting a sufficient condition for the $\alpha$-mixing coefficient to guarantee the almost optimal learning rates of KRR.
 The following theorem presents learning rates analysis of KRR under the $\mathcal H_K$ norm.